 How to create a strong LinkedIn profile for engineers and manufacturing specialists

-Your LinkedIn profile is often the first thing recruiters and hiring managers see, sometimes before your CV.
+Your LinkedIn profile is often the first thing recruiters and hiring managers see — sometimes before your resume.

 For engineering and manufacturing professionals, LinkedIn isn’t about personal branding or posting daily content.
 It’s about making your technical experience clear, searchable, and credible so the right opportunities come to you.